bridgecrew-perf6/API-deployment-8/README.md

 This project was a collaborative effort between four members of the *Bouwman2* promotion at [BeCode](https://github.com/becodeorg), Brussels, in December 2020.
 The team comprised of [Orhan Nurkan](https://github.com/orhannurkan), [Christophe Giets](https://github.com/gietsc), [Sara Silvente](https://github.com/silventesa), and [Naomi Thiru](https://github.com/naomithiru)

 # 2. Contents
-For quick reference, the repository is divided into the relevant sections, each with it's own resources and outline.
+For quick reference, the repository is divided into the relevant sections, each with it's own resources.
 2.1.
 [The model](#model)
 2.2.
 [Preprocessing](#prep)
 2.3.
 [Prediction](#pred)